 Forget the Holy Grail — the quest for comfortable heels can be a lifelong hunt for some women.
 As one might expect from all the Mary Jane and other comfortable-type shoes I post (what?
 I wear ’em with pants) this author has problem feet — it’s incredibly difficult to get shoes that both feel and look great.
 Not only does it seem like there are variances within each brand (e.g., some of my Cole Haans I love, others I want to throw across the room), but shoes that were favorites in previous seasons become hated things in newer ones (and never get better).
 Note that if you’re looking for shoes for interviewing, you can interview in flats — and in fact, any height be too high for interview heels if you can’t walk a few blocks in them.

 Brands for Comfortable Heels: The brands of heels most often touted as comfortable ones can be broken down into these four price ranges (also see our post on tiers of shoes), and then into two categories: the first is the stylish/trendy brand that everyone swears by for comfort (whether it’s marketed as a “comfort shoe” or not).
 The second line is the ones that are marketed for comfort — but they’re often a bit funky/clunky next to, say, a pencil skirt.
 For specific shoe recommendations other than those pictured above (both from Kat and the readers) check out our regular Hunt feature (hunting for one wardrobe basic in a range of prices) or our afternoon Coffee Breaks (which often feature shoes).

 - Mid-Range, $200-$500:

-- Stylish/trendy but reportedly comfortable: The hands down reader favorites here: Cole Haan Air, Stuart Weitzman, and Salvatore Ferragamo — also Anyi Lu, Attilio Giusti Leombruni, Kate Spade (their wedges are apparently a favorite in DC), L.K.
-Bennett (the Sledge pump is a Kate Middleton favorite), and Taryn Rose (the brand was founded by an orthopedic surgeon)
+- Stylish/trendy but reportedly comfortable: The hands-down reader favorites are: Cole Haan, Stuart Weitzman, and Salvatore Ferragamo — also Anyi Lu, Attilio Giusti Leombruni, Kate Spade (their wedges are apparently a favorite in DC), L.K.
+Bennett (the Sledge pump is a Kate Middleton favorite), and Taryn Rose (founded by an orthopedic surgeon)

 - Affordable (under $200):